 When we often think of securing our homes, we always begin with our doors.
-Sure, door security is also important, but in 29% of break-ins in the UK, burglars entered through the window.
+Sure, door security is also important, but according to the Office for National Statistics, 30% of break-ins in the UK, happen with burglars entering through the window.
 While it might not represent the majority of burglars’ preferred entry points, many will still go through the window.
 Which is all the better reason for improving your window security.

 So if you:

 Are worried about potential break-ins;